 A communal dining experience has never felt quite as good as it does now.
 Gather round the table at Michelin-starred Lazy Bear to learn alongside your dinner mates how Chef David Barzelay and his talented team create the succulent dishes you're soon to enjoy.
-Open for dine-in service and curbside/takeout.
+Open for dine-in service.

 Mister Jiu's (28 Waverly Pl.) - 1 Star

 A relative newcomer, Mister Jiu's stormed out of the gate, earning its first Michelin star the very first year it opened.
 The cuisine at this buzzy Chinatown restaurant continues to impress.
-Open for dine-in service and curbside/takeout.
+Open for dine-in service.